One Network to Run Them All

 Leveraging a single network that serves public safety and governmental applications has saved the City time, money and resources.
 For example, Richardson's IP network includes more than 125 network switches, which cost anywhere from $3,000 to $10,000 each.
 Multiple networks would increase costs significantly as they would require duplicate switches, routers, and other components.

-City leaders say that the key to realizing the benefits of a single network is a system built on open standards-ones that can easily adapt, scale and meet a City's evolving needs.
+City leaders say that the key to realizing the benefits of a single network is a system built on open standards,that can easily adapt, scale and meet a City's evolving needs.
 This includes public safety communications systems, whether it's LMR or 9-1-1 - or in Richardson's case, both.

 The use of a common IP network for both 9-1-1 and LMR is dissolving the siloes that have traditionally existed between these systems and their operation.

-"We can't imagine working in a different way today," said Brian.
-"And we couldn't afford to operate any other way.
-With the right partners, we've built a single system that is faster and more reliable than we could have ever created through multiple networks."
+The City says they can't imagine working in a different way and couldn't afford to operate any other way.
+Per the City, "We have built a single system that is faster and more reliable than we could have ever created through multiple networks."